mz3r0/software-engineering/Programming paradigms & types of languages.md

 In this usage example, the mixins provide alternative underlying functionality without affecting the functionality as a socket server.

 Languages that use mixins include: C#, MATLAB, Python, PHP's traits, Ruby, Scala, Swift, Java, JavaScript.

+##### Traits

+In computer programming, a trait is a concept used in programming languages which represents a set of methods that can be used to extend the functionality of a class.

+The rationale.
+In object-oriented programming, behavior is sometimes shared between classes which are not related to each other.
+For example, many unrelated classes may have methods to serialize objects to JSON.
+Historically, there have been several approaches to solve this without duplicating the code in every class needing the behavior.
+Other approaches include multiple inheritance and mixins, but these have drawbacks: the behavior of the code may unexpectedly change if the order in which the mixins are applied is altered, or if new methods are added to the parent classes or mixins.

+Traits solve these problems by allowing classes to use the trait and get the desired behavior.
+If a class uses more than one trait, the order in which the traits are used does not matter.
+The methods provided by the traits have direct access to the data of the class.
+Characteristics can be found on [Wikipedia](https://en.wikipedia.org/wiki/Trait_(computer_programming)#Characteristics).

+> **TODO: Explore traits and how they could be simulated using mixins or interfaces.**